What is the Peru Lions vision screening?

 they see the world is not the way everyone sees it.

 problems affect one in 20 preschoolers.
 They also

 affect one in four school children.
 Without

 vision loss and learning difficulties.

 Only an eye doctor

-can diagnose and treat a vision problem, but
+can diagnose and treat a vision problem,

-children who need a full eye
+screenings help find children who need a full eye

-exam.
 The Peru Lions

-Club children's vision screening is
+Club children's vision screening is an accurate

 way to detect, at an early age, vision problems in children.